alan-turing-institute/AutSPACEs/README.md

 Welcome.

-This repository holds the code for AutSPACEs.
+This repository **holds the code** for AutSPACEs.
 AutSPACEs is a citizen science platform co-created by autistic people and their supporters alongside researchers and the open source community.

-It is linked to the [Autistica/Turing Citizen Science](https://github.com/alan-turing-institute/AutisticaCitizenScience) repository, which is used for project management and to hold resources.
+It is linked to the [Autistica/Turing Citizen Science](https://github.com/alan-turing-institute/AutisticaCitizenScience) repository, which is used for **project management and to hold resources**.
 If you'd like to take part in anything which isn't directly related to building the platform, take a look there.
 There are lots of ways to get involved.
 You can find out more in the contributing guidelines.

 The platform is currently being developed using the Python/Django web development framework.
-[Skip to Development Information](#development-information)
+You can [Skip to Development Information](#development-information) or continue reading for more information about the project in general.

-This is a useful resource for learning Django: https://tutorial.djangogirls.org/en/
+Here is a useful resource for learning Django: https://tutorial.djangogirls.org/en/

+## Get the platform running

+To get the current website to run on your local device please follow [these steps](/dev_readme.md).

 ## How to work with us